HealthCatalyst/react-cashmere/README.md

 ## Checking out the source

-First you will need to creat your own fork of react-cashmere repo. https://github.com/HealthCatalyst/react-cashmere
+First you will need to create your own fork of react-cashmere repo. https://github.com/HealthCatalyst/react-cashmere

 ```
 git clone <react-cashmere fork>